-Today learn about the German Griebenschmalz Recipe - Griebenschmalz is a German bread spread made out of Flomen (leaf lard) and Pork Speck (belly fat).
-This is an original and authentic German recipe and that's how it is been made it in Germany.
-What is the difference between Speck and Bauchspeck?
+Today learn about the popular German Griebenschmalz Recipe.
+Griebenschmalz is a German bread spread made out of Flomen (leaf lard) and Pork Speck (belly fat).
+This is an original and authentic German recipe and that's how it is been made in Germany.
+Grieben are the onions and apples combines with spices and the lard.
+Happy Cooking!

 Speck - Fat contained in cuts of pork.
 It can be used raw or cured and smoked.
 You may render it into lard or use it to flavor other foods.
 Only rarely is it used as the main meat.